techcraze00/RBAC-Dashboard/README.md

-# Role Based Access Control (...still in dev mode...)
+# Role Based Access Control (RBAC) Dashboard

+A minimal, efficient, and user-friendly admin dashboard to manage users, roles, and permissions using Role-Based Access Control (RBAC).
+Built with **CSS** for the frontend and **Express.js** for the backend.

 This is a Role Based Access Control application using Nodejs, Express, Passport Js, etc.
 You can use this application as the starting point for whatever project you are going to build which needs authentication and authorization.